This company is not yet accredited. To learn more, see reviews below or submit your own.

-- Community service endeavors: In addition to equipping customers with home automation systems, Vivint has a community focus, called Vivint Gives Back, doing good for the surrounding community including a fundraising drive for children with Angelman Syndrome.
+Community service endeavors: In addition to equipping customers with home automation systems, Vivint has a community focus, called Vivint Gives Back, doing good for the surrounding community including a fundraising drive for children with Angelman Syndrome.

-- Eco focus: Vivint is a company dedicated to helping the environment, and it offers customers ways to cut back on their energy use.
+Eco focus: Vivint is a company dedicated to helping the environment, and it offers customers ways to cut back on their energy use.
 The company also has a division called Vivant Solar, which offers customers the opportunity to create solar-powered homes.

-- Affordable options: Vivint is known for offering some of the most affordable home automation options available with services starting at only $70 per month.
+Affordable options: Vivint is known for offering some of the most affordable home automation options available with services starting at only $70 per month.

-- Motion-activated video feature: Vivint's home monitoring system offers a unique motion-activated video, which means customers can see what their pets are doing at home.
+Motion-activated video feature: Vivint's home monitoring system offers a unique motion-activated video, which means customers can see what their pets are doing at home.

-- Special services for military families: Vivint offers special services for military families, including benefits and special contracts for families of deployed military members.
+Special services for military families: Vivint offers special services for military families, including benefits and special contracts for families of deployed military members.

-- Best for Owners of both luxury and mid-scale residences, elderly homeowners and homeowners with young children.
+Best for: Owners of both luxury and mid-scale residences, elderly homeowners and homeowners with young children.

-Vivint Home Automation Company Profile
+Vivint Home Automation Company Information